igordinuzzi/unityoga/README.md

 **Existing features:**

-- JS Accordion for the methdology page
+- JS Accordion for the methodology page: a JavaScript Accordion implemented on the Methodology page to create an interactive and user-friendly interface that allows users to easily expand and collapse content sections for a more organized and engaging experience.

 **Features to Implement:**

-- Fix the newsletter submit form (PHP required).
+- Fix the newsletter submit form (PHP required: rectify the newsletter submission form by implementing PHP to ensure proper functionality and data processing.
   ![Newsletter](doc/newsletter.jpg)

 ## Wireframes